HL7/fhir-shorthand/input/pagecontent/overview.md

   * recorder only Reference(Practitioner or PractitionerRole)
   ```

-* **Value set rules** are used to include or exclude codes in value sets.
+* **Value set rules** are used to select codes to populate value sets.
 These rules can be defined two ways:

   [Extensional](https://blog.healthlanguage.com/the-difference-between-intensional-and-extensional-value-sets) rules explicitly list the codes to be included and/or excluded, for example: